carefree0910/carefree-learn-doc/docs/examples/iris.md

       |-- ...
 ```

-As we expected, `carefree-learn` models are saved into zip files, while scikit-learn models are saved into `sk_model.pkl` files.
+As we expected, `carefree-learn` models are saved into `.zip` files, while scikit-learn models are saved into `sk_model.pkl` files.
 Since these models are not yet loaded, we should manually load them into our environment:

 ```python
 import os